kovalevcon/practice-code/README.md

 A collection of practical task in different programming language.

-The tasks affect a different category of problems:
+The tasks maybe in following category of problems:

 * Fundamentals;
 * Declarative Programming;